Process for Applying to Create a New Organization

 When establishing your student organization, you will also need to meet the following additional requirements before receiving official HLS recognition:

-All organizations must have a President and Treasurer.
+All organizations must have a President, Treasurer, and Event Coordinator.
 Because of the HLS budget and fiscal year, individuals who serve as Treasurers must hold office for the entire academic year (through June 30) even after the election of new officers.
 Additional officers may be elected or appointed at the discretion of the organization.
-Officers of student organizations must be currently enrolled Harvard Law students.
+Officers of student organizations must be currently enrolled Harvard Law Students.

-Each organization must submit the names and email addresses of their President and Treasurer to the Dean of Students Office each year.
+Each organization must submit the names and email addresses of their officers, including the President, Treasurer, and Event Coordinator to the Dean of Students Office each year.
 Funds for the organization will not be released until the Dean of Students Office has the current list of officers.

-All student organizations must have a faculty advisor who is an HLS professor, administrator or lecturer.
-Any organization in need of a faculty advisor may contact the Dean of Students Office or any other administrative office for advice.
+All student organizations must have a HLS faculty or staff advisor.
+Feel free to contact the Dean of Students Office or any other administrative office for advice.

-Student organizations should keep their faculty advisor updated on the activities of the organization throughout the year.
-The actual degree of participation is at the discretion of the faculty advisor.
-Funds will not be released until the Dean of Students Office is made aware of the current faculty advisor.
+Student organizations should keep their advisor updated on the activities of the organization throughout the year.
+The actual degree of participation is at the discretion of the advisor.

 Funding of New Student Organizations

-To obtain funding, new student organizations must comply with the rules and procedures established for existing student organizations as described above and with the funding guidelines in this paragraph.
-Because of limited total funding for student organizations, the maximum amount of funding available for a new organization is $500, although new organizations are not automatically entitled to this level of funding.
+To obtain funding, new student organizations must comply with the rules and procedures established for existing student organizations as described above.
+Because of limited total funding for student organizations, the maximum amount of funding available for a new organization is typically $200-$250, although new organizations are not automatically entitled to this level of funding.
 For these purposes, a new organization is one that has not previously received separate funding or separate recognition from the Dean of Students Office.

 Still have questions?
-Contact DOS or come by WCC 3039.
+Email Mark Jefferson or stop by WCC 3039.